 To protect the city from possible overflow from or damage to the Feed Canal and Furnish Ditch.

-To require site-specific information clearly determining the degree of hazard present from applicants who seek approval to develop residential, commercial or industrial uses within known areas of natural disasters and hazards.
+To require site-specific information clearly determining the degree of hazard present from applicants who seek approval to develop residential, commercial, or industrial uses within known areas of natural disasters and hazards.

-To regulate development in the floodplain in accordance with the requirements of the National Flood Insurance Program, per Goal G: Floodplain Management.
+To regulate development in the floodplain in accordance with the requirements of the National Flood Insurance Program.

-To discourage development of the most low-lying, flood-prone and high-water-table portions of the city.
+To discourage development of the most low-lying, flood-prone, and high-water-table portions of the city.

 To protect natural drainage courses from obstruction.

-To require careful and environmentally-sensitive development on hillside areas.
+To require careful and environmentally sensitive development on hillside areas.

-FLOODPLAIN MANAGEMENT (GOAL 7 CONTINUED)

-Goals:

-Minimize flood damage to new construction.

-Reduce the threat of flooding to the community.

-Minimize the risk of additional flood damage to existing development.

-Make certain that flood insurance is available all property owners and residents.

-Minimize cost of flood hazard protection.

-Policies:

-Policy 1: Keep the floodway unobstructed.

-Policy 2: Clean and maintain Stage Gulch Ditch to maintain design capacity and mitigate upstream flooding.

-2a: Remove obstacles in the Ditch and floodway per the redesign agreement with the US Army Corps of Engineers, FEMA and the Oregon Division of State Lands.

-Policy 3: Maintain flood hazard regulations to comply with the National Flood Insurance Program (NFIP).

-3a: Maintain community eligibility by careful enforcement of the regulations.

-Policy 4 Work with FEMA to get the community on the “regular” phase of the NFIP.

-4a: Set up an easy system for measuring the 100-year flood elevation and certifying that buildings are built one foot above.

-4b: Allow a variety of structural options for complying with the floor elevation requirements, such as:

-landfill

-extended stemwall foundations

-parallel stemwall foundations with breakaway or flow-through end walls

-pilings with breakaway, fold-away, removable, or flow-through perimeter lower level walls

-open pilings with parking beneath

-reduced floor elevation with watertight barriers and added building weight to counter buoyancy

-4c: Recognizing that landfill is often the least expensive form of elevating a structure, provide bonuses for those who are willing and able to use pilings or stemwall in combination with breakaway, etc. walls.

-RECREATIONAL NEEDS (GOAL 8)
+H. GOAL 8: RECREATIONAL NEEDS

 Goal: To satisfy the recreational needs of the citizens of Stanfield and visitors.

+Findings: The City finds that:

+Stanfield has a Park Master Plan adopted in 2013 that incorporated Comprehensive Plan Goals representing both Goal 5 and Goal 8.

+There is a Senior Center serving the City of Stanfield.

+Stanfield is regionally adjacent to the Eastern Oregon Trade and Event Center.

+The Umatilla River Trail will serve the City of Stanfield.

+Stanfield has a variety of parks and open space and hosts a variety of events throughout the year to meet a variety of recreational needs.

 It shall be City policy:

 To develop public meeting places and indoor recreational facilities for all age groups.

-To build additional park and outdoor recreational facilities in order to meet recreational needs of residents and visitors as the community grows.
+To build additional park and outdoor recreational facilities to meet the recreational needs of residents and visitors as the community grows.

-To develop a riverside park.

 To require provision of private open space within cluster housing, multi-family, and manufactured home park projects.

 To require the dedication of park lands or fee-in-lieu-of for park land or facilities as a part of the review and approval of all residential projects.